boucadair/netconf-port-numbers/draft-ietf-netconf-port-numbers.md

 Consistent with {{Section 8.2 of !RFC6335}}, this document does not de-assign service names; only port numbers are de-assigned for better usage of available scarce resources.

+Releasing back some port numbers softens the exhaustion risk of available port number space (especially the System Ports range ({{Section 6 of !RFC6335}})).

+# Operational Considerations

+There are no known implementations and deployments of protocols that rely upon the port numbers released back by this document.
+As such, there are no new operations or manageability requirements introduced by this document.

 # Security Considerations

-Releasing back some port numbers softens the exhaustion risk of available port number space (especially the System Ports range ({{Section 6 of !RFC6335}})).

 This document does not describe any protocol.
+As such, this document does not introduce any new security vulnerability.

 # IANA Considerations